erikyao/erikyao.github.io/_posts/2016-10-12-building-gwava-environment-on-ubuntu-16-04.md

 ## Issue 3: `pybedtools`, the python interface, needs its implementation, a binary lib `bedtools`

-The latest `bedtools 2.26.0` is not back compatible and will raise errors like:
+The latest `bedtools 2.25.0`, available via `apt`, is not back-compatible and will raise errors like:

 ```bash
 ***** ERROR: Unrecognized parameter: -ops *****